MassGrid/MassGrid/doc/build-unix.md

 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1 GB of memory available when compiling MLGBcoin Core.
+It is recommended to have at least 1 GB of memory available when compiling MassGrid Core.
 With 512MB of memory or less compilation will take much longer due to swap thrashing.

 Dependency Build Instructions: Ubuntu & Debian